awsdocs/aws-config-developer-guide/doc_source/configlimits.md

 | Description | Limit Value | Can be increased |
 | --- | --- | --- |
 | Maximum number of organization AWS Config rules per organization | 150 | No |

+**Note**
+Deploying at the organization level automatically uses up the limit for child accounts\.